vinicius-saraiva/drex-guide/docs/intro.md

 slug: /
 ---

-# Introduction to Drexpedia
+# Introduction to DREXpedia

-Welcome to Drexpedia, the comprehensive knowledge base for DREX (Digital Real Exchange).
+Welcome to DREXpedia, the comprehensive knowledge base for DREX (Digital Real Exchange).

 ## Getting Started